 - Sliced fresh basil for garnish

-- Place the remaining 1/4 cup of uncooked quinoa into a small food processor and process until ground into a fine flour.
+- Place the remaining 1/4 cup of uncooked quinoa into a spice grinder (or a magic bullet!)** and process until ground into a fine flour.
 Pour the quinoa flour into a large, shallow plate.

 - Transfer the cooled, cooked quinoa into a large bowl and add in 1/4 cup of the grated Goat Cheese, the Italian seasoning, garlic powder, and season to taste with salt and pepper.
 Mix well and pour into a large, shallow plate.